 Unlike micro charts, the charts in the visual filter bar are interactive.
 If you are using live update mode, selecting a filter value triggers data filtering in the content area.
 Both single and multiple selection are supported.

 In the visual filter, you can make a selection by clicking a chart value.
 To deselect it, you can either click the same value in the chart again, or click the (x) link showing the number of selected filters, such as (1).

 Selecting a Filter Value in an Interactive Chart

 Any data point selected in a chart remains selected, even if the user selects a data point in another chart.
 Filter values also react to each other.

 If a selected record in a chart falls outside the displayed filter values, the selection is visible in the (x) link above the chart, where (x) represents the number of selected records.

-Users can select more filter values with the value help.
+Users can select more filter values with the value help or select popover.

 Personalizing the Visual Filter Bar